 - Stick with things and don’t give up easily.

 - Try to find a solution to every problem.

 - Embrace new challenges.

 - Focus on your results.

 - Believe in yourself.

-- Teachers can read books which include someone’s struggles and how and which strategies they adopt to overcome them.
+- Teachers can read books that include someone’s struggles and how and which strategies they adopt to overcome them.

 - Make a chart of inspirational quotes and involve students to design their motivational quotes.

-- While giving feedback to students, rather than using,’ you are so smart’ phrase they can use,’ you work hard for getting grade A’.
+- While giving feedback to students, rather than using,’ you are so smart’ the phrases they can use are like,’ you work hard for getting grade A’.

 - Start discussing real problems with them and encourage them to share their feedback.

 When students adopt a growth mindset, they may experience school as an exciting place to grow.
 They learn to accept challenges as an opportunity to develop them.
 They never think I’m not good at this, I can’t do this.
 They work hard to learn them.
 They think positively in critical situations and they work hard to learn some skills.
 They increase their academic engagement in school.
 They believe in themselves.
 Students with a growth mindset bring their hardest efforts to their work.
 Reducing stress, higher motivation, better work relationships, and reducing anxiety and depression are some of the many benefits of a growth mindset.